ADD/ADHD

 Scientific Evidence

-• An over 90% improvement rate in symptoms was observed after 8 to 12 weeks of treatment.
+• An over 90% improvement rate in symptoms was observed after 5 to 7 training sessions.

 • Method used in several specialized clinics across Canada and internationally.